stevemaina00/Skyline-School/README.md

-Running it on local environment run bundle install to install all dependencies then run rails or bundle exec puma -C config/puma.rb -b tcp://127.0.0.1:3002 to start the server.
+Running it on local environment run bundle install to install all dependencies then run rails s to start the server.

 TECHNOLOGIES USED